|Applies To||This article applies to the following groups:|

 The questions in the section below will assist in identifying any root cause(s) that can be addressed.

-All customers that are designated RSA Archer SaaS Administrators are automatically subscribed (i.e. opted-in) by default to receive service notifications for their respective environments (e.g. US Production, EMEA Production, etc.) and they do not need to subscribe manually.
+All customers with RSA Link accounts that are designated RSA Archer SaaS Administrators are automatically subscribed (i.e. opted-in) by default to receive service notifications for their respective environments (e.g. US Production, EMEA Production, etc.) and they do not need to subscribe manually.
 If you are not considered an administrator in your environment, however, you will need to manually subscribe to (aka "follow") the environments for which you need to receive notifications.
 (For more information, refer to the following knowledge article: How do I subscribe to service notifications for RSA Archer Suite hosted environments on RSA Link?)

 When an RSA Link user does not log in to the website for twelve months or longer, their account is automatically switched to an inactive or dormant state, which disables all email notifications for the website from being sent and also disables their website login, requiring them to contact RSA Customer Support to have the account reactivated.
 Once a user exceeds 18 months of inactivity, their account is permanently and irrevocably deleted, which means that the user will need to re-register completely for a new account should they ever require access.
 (For more information, refer to the knowledge article entitled Unable to log in to RSA Link after twelve months or more of inactivity.)

 All RSA and Dell Technologies employees that have registered with their corporate credentials are automatically granted access to the RSA Archer Suite Service Notifications pages.
+If you are an employee and don't have access after registering, please engage the RSA Link team for further assistance.

 If you are uncertain whether or not you are subscribed to (i.e. "following") service notifications for your hosted (SaaS) environment(s) then it is prudent to confirm by reviewing Your Places within your RSA Link profile to ensure that they are indeed listed.
 (Full instructions can be found in the following knowledge article: How can I find out which spaces I am following on RSA Link?)